Saturday, July 6, 2013

 3. "Beverly Hills Cop"(1984)

 Eddie Murphy was, without a doubt, the hottest comedic performer of the decade, thanks to this franchise-starting mega-hit that sent his popularity soaring to rock star levels for the duration of the Reagan era.
-Pop culture history was altered forever when Sylvester Stallone dropped out of the film due to budget constraints, allowing the brash, young phenom to land what would become his signature role.
-Eddie never bettered his first go-around as hip Detroit cop Axl Foley, and this flick's freewheeling exuberance is the main reason we put up with him for so long.
-The equally assured direction of Martin Brest and the lovably square duo of Judge Reinhold and John Ashton, helped make "Cop" the archetypal action comedy.
+Pop culture history was forever altered when Sylvester Stallone departed the film over budget restraints, allowing the brash, young "48 Hrs." phenom to save the day for super-producers Don Simpson and Jerry Bruckheimer.
+Eddie never bettered his first go-around as hip Detroit cop Axl Foley, the smiling centerpiece of a forty-year film career.
+Martin Brest's equally-assured direction, an exuberant soundtrack, and the lovably square duo of Judge Reinhold and John Ashton, helped make "Cop" the archetypal action comedy.

 The SNL gang truly arrived as a big screen force in 1984 and the film comedy landscape is still feeling the effects.
-I shouldn't have to tell anyone in the civilized world that Ivan Reitman sent Bill Murray, Dan Aykroyd and Harold Ramis running around NYC in proton packs and made one of the most ludicrously entertaining blockbusters of the last thirty years.
+I shouldn't have to tell anyone in the civilized world that Ivan Reitman sent Bill Murray, Dan Aykroyd, and Harold Ramis running around NYC in jumpsuits and proton packs and made one of the most ludicrously entertaining blockbusters of all time.
 Nor do I have to tell you about Slimer, Sigourney Weaver getting possessed, or the Stay Puft Marshmallow Man.
-This movie was a genuine phenomenon that made Murray a permanent movie star(and Aykroyd a temporary one) as well as spawning a hit theme song, an animated series, and a lesser 1989 sequel.
-Ghostbusters III is an inevitibility, but the chances of a quality 21st century revival with a new crew are slim to none.
+This movie was a genuine phenomenon that made Murray a permanent movie star(and Aykroyd a temporary one) as well as spawning a hit theme song, an animated series, and a 1989 sequel.
+Ghostbusters III is inevitable, but the chances of a new crew replacing the old one are slim to none.
 I know who I'm still gonna call.

-In an alternate reality somewhere, Sergio Leone's sprawling gangster epic rivals "The Godfather" in the pantheon of classic crime flicks.
-In our reality however, the spaghetti Western maestro was forced to trim his three hour and forty-nine minute would-be masterpiece down to a mere two hours and change to accommodate the short attention spans of summertime audiences.
-The movie flopped after receiving lukewarm reviews, and a heartbroken Leone never worked again.
+In an alternate reality, Sergio Leone's sprawling gangster epic rivals "The Godfather" in the pantheon of classic crime flicks.
+In our reality however, the spaghetti Western maestro was forced to cut his three hour and forty-nine minute would-be masterpiece down to a mere two hours and change to accommodate the short attention spans of summertime audiences.
+The movie received lukewarm reviews, flopped financially, and a heartbroken Leone never worked again.
 An ambitious video release included all the footage that was originally intended a few years later, sparking a full critical reevaluation.
-Lengthy flashbacks fleshed out the violent saga of Robert De Niro's Prohibition era hood 'Noodles' and this is now the accepted version.
-As impressive as this restoration is, it was too late for awards or recognition from non-film geeks, and "America" ultimately goes down as one of modern cinema's greatest 'what ifs'.
+Lengthy flashbacks fleshed out the violent saga of Robert De Niro's Prohibition era hood 'Noodles' and this is now the only accepted version.
+As impressive as this restoration is, it was too late for awards or recognition from non-film geeks.
+"America" ultimately goes down as one of modern cinema's greatest 'what ifs'.

-The early '80s was the right time to be a leading lady in Hollywood with names like Streep, Spacek and Fonda enjoying as much respect and recognition as their male counterparts.
-Five years after her rabble-rousing turn in "Norma Rae", Sally Field officially joined this newly minted sorority in this moving period drama from "Kramer vs. Kramer" director Robert Benton.
-Sally is fierce yet fragile as a Texas widow desperately trying to remain in possession of her farm during the Great Depression.
-She gets a little help from a couple of future stars- Danny Glover as a local drifter/handyman and John Malkovich(he just makes every film better) as a blind houseguest.
-This film is as unabashed about it's intentions as Field was during her "You like me" Oscar speech, but with talent like this on display, you won't mind.
+The early '80s was a fruitful time for Hollywood leading ladies with Meryl Streep, Sissy Spacek, and Jane Fonda regularly enjoying as much respect and recognition as their male counterparts.
+Five years after her rabble-rousing turn in "Norma Rae", Sally Field officially joined the sorority in this moving period drama from "Kramer vs. Kramer" director Robert Benton.
+Sally is fierce yet fragile as a Texas widow desperately trying to remain in possession of her family farm during the Great Depression.
+She gets a little help from three soon-to-be stars- Danny Glover's handyman/drifter, John Malkovich's blind houseguest(big year for him), and brother-in-law Ed Harris.
+This film may be best remembered for Field's "You like me" Oscar speech, but you won't regret giving it a revisit.

 10. "Gremlins"(1984)

-The fun escalated in this manic horror-comedy that clearly drew inspiration from '80s box office champ "E.T.", before heading off in it's own bizarre directions.
-With the invaluable blessing of producer Steven Spielberg, director Joe Dante unleashed his delightfully destructive creatures on a sleepy suburb, and audiences turned out in droves.
-Zach Galligan and Phoebe Cates brought youthful energy and innocence to the peculiar proceedings, which included the climactic invasion of a local movie theater!
-Like "Ghostbusters", this was another '80s phenomenon, that just wasn't meant to last.
-"Gremlins 2: The New Batch" didn't make much of a splash in 1990, but these crazy critters are rumored to be getting the reboot treatment, presumably in GGI form.
+Chris Columbus of "Home Alone" and "Harry Potter" fame, was a struggling NYC film student when he wrote this manic horror-comedy that drew inspiration from "E.T." and the 1943 Roald Dahl book of the same name.
+With the invaluable refinement of producer Steven Spielberg, director Joe Dante unleashed his delightfully destructive creatures on a sleepy suburb, and audiences turned out in droves.
+Zach Galligan and Phoebe Cates bring youthful energy and innocence to the peculiar proceedings, Howie Mandel voiced the hugely-marketable Gizmo, and Oscar-winning FX artist Chris Walas made the most of puppets and an $11 million budget.
+Released the SAME DAY as "Ghostbusters"(June 8th), it was was another anarchic '80s phenomenon.
+"Gremlins 2: The New Batch" didn't make as big a splash in 1990, but these crazy critters just have to get the reboot treatment some day.

 "The Natural"(1984) Robert Redford plays baseball.
 "Star Trek III: The Search for Spock"(1984) Leonard Nimoy directs Christopher Lloyd as a Klingon villain.
 "The Pope of Greenwich Village"(1984) Mickey Rourke and Eric Roberts.
 "The Muppets Take Manhattan"(1984) Kids can't resist Jim Henson's felt puppets.
 "Tightrope"(1984) Men can't resist Clint Eastwood as an ornery cop.
 "Dreamscape"(1984) Dennis Quaid invades your subconscious.
 "Blood Simple"(1984) The Coen brothers come to our attention.
 "Irreconcilable Differences"(1984) Ryan O'Neal and Shelley Long make-up and breakup.
 "The Burning Bed"(1984) Farrah Fawcett sets fire to her husband.
 "A Nightmare on Elm Street"(1984) Wes Craven creates Freddy Krueger.
 "Missing in Action"(1984) The best of Chuck Norris.
 "2010: The Year We Make Contact"(1984) This Peter Hyams-directed sequel to "2001" is worth a look.
 "Protocol"(1984) Goldie Hawn works for the government.
 "A Passage to India"(1984) David Lean's farewell.
 "Birdy"(1984) Nick Cage and Mathew Modine elevate this offbeat Alan Parker drama.
 "Starman"(1984) Jeff Bridges as a benevolent alien.
 "The River"(1984) Sissy Spacek and Mel Gibson make ends meet.
 "Mickie & Maude"(1984) Dudley Moore was a movie star.